TomokoMiyakoshi/egyptian-ratscrew-game/README.md

 # Egyptian Ratscrew Game

-This is a variation of the Egyptian Ratscrew card game.
+This is a 2-player variation of the Egyptian Ratscrew card game developed using React.

 ## Running the app locally